AJAY260505/Digital-Nurture-4.0-JavaFSE/README.md

 ## ✅ Completed Weeks

 ### 🗂 Week 1: Foundations
 - Design Principles & Patterns
 - Data Structures and Algorithms

 ### 🗂 Week 2: Database & Testing
 - PL/SQL Programming
 - Test-Driven Development (TDD) using JUnit5 and Mockito
 - SLF4J Logging Framework

 ### 🗂 Week 3: Spring Essentials
 - Spring Core and Maven
 - Spring Data JPA with Spring Boot and Hibernate

+### 🗂 Week 4: RESTful Services
+- Spring REST using Spring Boot 3

+### 🗂 Week 5: Microservices
+- Microservices with Spring Boot 3 and Spring Cloud
 ---

 ## 🔧 In Progress

-### 🛠 Week 4: RESTful Services
+### 🛠 Week 6: React

-- Spring REST using Spring Boot 3
+- ReactJS-HOL
 ---

 The repository will be updated regularly as I progress through each week of the program.